TrueBlocks/trueblocks-core/docs/content/data-model/chainstate.md

 toc: true
 ---

-These commands compare the balance of an address against a particular token or block.
+The data structures produced by tools in the Chain State category provide details on the balances (ERC20 or ETH) of an address against a particular token or block.
+Additionally, direct access to a smart contract's state may be queries with the `chirfa state` tool.
+Data structures in that case are specific to the particular smart contract.

 _Each data structure is created by one or more tools which are detailed below_